EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 1. The FineCollectionService receives `SpeedingViolation` messages using the Dapr pub/sub building block.

-1. RabbitMQ is used as pub/sub message broker.
+1. RabbitMQ is used as pub/sub message broker that runs as part of the solution in a Docker container.

 > Don't worry if you have no experience with RabbitMQ.
 You will run it as a container in the background and don't need to interact with it directly in any way.
 The instructions will explain exactly how to do that.